Ludo King: Reception

 Since Ludo King's launch on February 20, 2016, by May 2017, the game had been downloaded 50 million times on Android phones.
-The game is played "mostly by 1াররর8-35-year olds but also retirees.
+The game is played "mostly by 18-35-year-olds but also retirees.
 And on average, a player spends 15-16 minutes a day on the game."
 In 2016, Ludo King recorded four million installs and went up to 57 million in 2017, crossing 118 million in 2018.

 Ludo King was the first Indian gaming application to pass 100 million downloads.

 In April 2018, in lieu of the Facebook–Cambridge Analytica data scandal, Ludo King was noted as being one of the fair apps among the top 5 apps on Google Play in India that did not seek excessive permissions on devices.

 According to Vishal Gondal, founder of GOQii, Ludo King is one of the very few successful Indian games that is completely original and not "reskinned."

-Ludo King is considered to be a popular game because of its "local multiplayer aspect" which allows up to six people to play on a single phone, each with their own dice.
-Its fascinating to see how seamlessly "it has penetrated the lower rungs of the socio-economic segment, galvanising a strata that hadn't warmed up to digital games".
+Ludo King has gained significant popularity owing to its "local multiplayer aspect," which allows up to six individuals to engage in gameplay on a single device, with each player possessing their own dice.
+Notably, the game has managed to reach and resonate with lower socio-economic strata, who had previously shown little interest in digital gaming.

 Casual and hyper-casual games, like Ludo King, are "light on the gamer's system and have simple mechanics.
 They can be learnt through a short tutorial, or none, even by beginners.
 Also, quick progress gives a rapid sense of achievement, encouraging the gamer to jump from level to level."

 By January 2020, Ludo King has been downloaded 300 million times, with 6 million daily active users and 75 million playing a month.
 Users spend about 45 minutes on average playing Ludo King.

 Ludo King saw a 50-75% boost in audience during India's COVID-19 Lockdown, reaching the Top 5 Downloaded Apps in India between 25 March and 10 April 2020, with 9.5 million downloads.
 Ludo King's daily download figures changed from 150,000 in early February to over 450,000 in India by April 13, 2020.
 It saw a 142% jump in downloads between February and April 2020.
 In April alone, the game garnered 26 million downloads.